watson-developer-cloud/openwhisk-sdk/README.md

 * `password` : The Watson Conversation API password.

+* `iam_access_token` : An IAM access token fully managed by the application.
+Responsibility falls on the application to refresh the token, either before it expires or reactively upon receiving a 401 from the service, as any requests made with an expired token will fail.

+* `iam_apikey` : An API key that can be used to request IAM tokens.
+If this API key is provided, the SDK will manage the token and handle the refreshing.

+* `iam_url`: An optional URL for the IAM service API.
+Defaults to 'https://iam.bluemix.net/identity/token'.

 * `headers`: The request headers.

 * `url`: override default service base url.